explosion/spaCy/website/docs/usage/transformers.md

 determines how the vector for each spaCy token will be computed from the zero or more source rows the token is aligned against.
 Here we use the [`reduce_mean`](https://thinc.ai/docs/api-layers#reduce_mean) layer, which averages the wordpiece rows.
-We could instead use `reduce_last`, [`reduce_max`](https://thinc.ai/docs/api-layers#reduce_max), or a custom function you write yourself.
+We could instead use [`reduce_max`](https://thinc.ai/docs/api-layers#reduce_max), or a custom function you write yourself.